 I think higher ed could benefit from implementing Agile processes in a variety of projects, from site development to editorial strategy, even planning for commencement, orientation, and reunions.
 Lean project management means more time spent engaging with your audiences, like students and faculty, and more effort spent on creating better products and services that delight more of your users.

-Catch Janell’s session ‘Tunnelling through silos: Creating a community of support to leverage great content‘ at ContentEd in June.
-To secure your seat, register today.
+Janell’s session ‘Tunnelling through silos: Creating a community of support to leverage great content‘ featured at ContentEd 2017.
+If you’re interested in speaking at ContentEd, submit your session proposal for ContentEd 2018 before Friday 15th December 2017.